The Top 3 Things That Drive Us Bonkers About Appointment Booking

 This can be as easy or difficult as the person at reception wants it to be.
 YOU don’t have access to the calendar but are usually the one having to “guess” what date/time works best.
 The reception then bats down your request repeatedly until one of you gives up.

-Both scenarios will make your blood pressure increase and send you running to Google in a frantic search for another business that has online appointment scheduling.
+Both scenarios will make your blood pressure increase and send you running to Google in a frantic search for another business that has online appointment scheduling software.

 This is especially true if you’re born after 1981.
 As a group, 75% of Millennials choose to text over talk (and that’s to each other), so good luck getting them to speak with your business over the phone.

 On top of that, 40% of online bookings happen after-hours.
 And you can relate, your lunch breaks are already jam-packed; standing by to get a coffee or downing a sandwich while also catching up on whatever happened last night on Euphoria.

 But it’s the aftermath of the dreaded phone call that should have imploded this system years ago.
 You put your blind trust in the person who takes your appointment.
 After all, you can’t see what they’re doing.